George Washington (inventor): Early life

 Washington came to reside in Brussels and also attained a degree in chemistry at the University of Bonn in Germany.
-In December 1895, Washington married Angeline Céline Virginie (later, just "Lina") Van Nieuwenhuyse (born 1876), also from Belgium."Mrs. George Washington" (1876–1952), obituary, The New York Times, October 30, 1952.
+In December 1895, Washington married Angeline Céline Virginie (later, just "Lina") Van Nieuwenhuyse (born 1876), also from Belgium.
 The US Census of 1900 records that Lina, like her husband, had English and Belgian ancestry (a Belgian father and an English mother).
 The Washingtons' arrival in the United States on a ship from Antwerp, Belgium, on October 6, 1896, was recorded at Ellis Island, though the 1900 US Census states that they emigrated to the United States in 1897.
-The Washingtons settled in the New York area, where they had three children:The birthplace of the Washingtons' eldest daughter (born May 1897) is given in the 1900 US Census as Belgium, despite the Washingtons arriving at Ellis Island in October 1896.
-The US Census also records the year of their emigration to the USA as 1897.
-The other two children are recorded in the census as being born in New York.
-Louisa Washington (born May 1897), Irene Washington (born May 1898), and George Washington Jr. (born August 1899).George Washington, Jr. was born on August 6, 1899 and died on December 1, 1966 in Morristown, New Jersey; Social Security Death Index.
+The Washingtons settled in the New York area, where they had three children: Louisa Washington (born May 1897), Irene Washington (born May 1898), and George Washington Jr. (born August 1899).

 After arriving in the New York area, Washington founded a company producing kerosene gas mantles.
 At this time, they lived in New Brighton on Staten Island, but his company, George Washington Lighting Company, was based in nearby Jersey City.
 This business was abandoned with the maturation of incandescent light bulb technology.
 Washington also had a camera company for a time.
 By the time of the 1900 US Census, Washington, recorded in the census as an inventor, was 29 years old and living in a rented house in Brooklyn with his 23-year-old wife, their three young children, his younger sister (age 25), three servants, and a child of two of the servants.

 Washington tried his hand at cattle ranching in Guatemala in 1906 or 1907 while, in the meantime, developed his instant coffee process.
 Washington returned to New York City after only a period of about a year in Guatemala, and then began pursuing the main part of his career in coffee manufacture.
 His father remained in Guatemala and died there in 1912.